Nationals-Phillies game postponed amid severe weather forecast in Washington

 Heavy rain from the remnants of Hurricane Ida, since downgraded to a tropical depression, is expected throughout the afternoon and into the early evening before clearing overnight.

 The Nationals (55-76) have lost eight of their last 10.
-They look to end a a four-game slide Thursday, with Paolo Espino expected to start.
+They look to end a four-game slide Thursday, with Paolo Espino expected to start.
 The right-hander last pitched Friday, permitting one run and three hits with seven strikeouts over five innings in a victory over the New York Mets at Citi Field.
+Right-hander Aaron Nola is scheduled to start Thursday for Philadelphia.

 Washington is coming off a 12-6 loss to the Phillies on Tuesday night.
 Patrick Corbin allowed six runs and nine hits over five innings in the defeat.